MOhhh-ok/react-cursor-pagination/README.md

 - `paginationKey` (optional): Key to identify pagination instance

 **Note**: TypeScript automatically infers the cursor type from `nextCursor`, so explicit type parameters are not required.

+Tip: Session persistence is configured on the hook (`useCursorPagination`).
+The `CursorPagination` component will use the same `paginationKey` state managed by the hook.

 ## Advanced Usage